 An academic internship is a learning/practicing experience in an on- or off-campus setting during which students explore and/or apply a body of knowledge and skill in a structured non-classroom setting.
-It can take place in many settings and may make use of almost every knowledge and skill area in Bethel's BUILD program curriculum.
-The work must provide an opportunity to meet learning objectives.
+It can take place in various settings and utilize many knowledge and skill areas covered in BUILD program curriculum.
+Internships must provide an opportunity to meet learning objectives.

 An acceptable internship is one that expects students to explore career aspirations and make a deliberate application of their academic knowledge and skills; continue to learn as stimulated by the problems and issues encountered; grow in their personal maturity and confidence in one's abilities; and develop empathy with and understanding of persons, groups, and settings.
 An internship is conducted under joint supervision of a BUILD Internship Supervisor and an on-site supervisor.
-Both parties agree on the specific objectives by the end of the first 1/3 of the term of the internship.
-Both parties stay in communication throughout the internship experience.
-There is a plan for on-going processing of the experience (internship daily progress form, evaluation forms, etc.).
+Both parties in collaboration with the student agree on the specific objectives by the end of the first 1/3 of the term of the internship.
+There is on-going communication between the supervisors, job mentor, and student regarding the experience (e.g., internship daily progress form, evaluation forms, etc.).

-Job mentors work to support students in the BUILD program with job-related skills during student internships.
-They will provide transportation to/from the job site (when necessary) and remain with the students as needed to offer on-the-job support and coaching during their shift.
+Job mentors work to support students in the BUILD program with job-related skills during internships.
+They will provide transportation to/from the job site (when necessary) and remain with the students as needed to offer on-the-job support and coaching.

 - Completion of learning objectives.